How to secure the ansible key

 Ensure the complex password setting for the ansible user, be sure to make the password different

-than the passphrase for the key, it would add nothing if You use the same password.
+than the passphrase for the key, it would add nothing to security if you use the same password.

 Only the complex password doesn't help without changing a bit of configuration in the system.